ReyanAdil/JavaPracticeAssignment2-Lottery/README.md

 Go ahead and either download or clone the whole repository to a local computer.
 Alternatively you can copy paste the URL: https://github.com/pulse18812/JavaPracticeAssignment2-Lottery to your IDE and import the whole resource on to the IDE itself to start working.
 Comments are provided to help understand the files better.
+You can use the source files to continue the assignment or make your own code.
+Like the lotterySolution.java uploaded I have uploaded.

  **Happy coding!!**